mattgiguere/xkcdDownloader/README.md

 xkcdDownloader
 ==============

-Downloads each XKCD comic and their its respective alt-text (the hidden text that appears when you mouse over), combines them into a single image and saves the combined images for all comics to a user-specified directory.
+Downloads each XKCD comic and its respective title-text (the hidden text that appears when you mouse over the comic), combines them into a single image and saves the combined images for all comics to a user-specified directory.
 Dependencies include: